 Topic 1 seeks proposals from DOE National Laboratories and DOE plants and sites for projects and programming that have the potential to directly increase participation in future EIC Training Cohorts (Topic 2, Section II.G.ii).
 DOE strongly encourages efforts that bring together multiple labs to meet the goal of this topic in the most effective manner possible.
 This includes the teaming of DOE National Laboratories and DOE plants and sites that have never participated in EIC Topic 2 or EIC, generally, with those that have previously participated (Figure 3).
 This model promotes the sharing of best practices, of lessons learned, and of resources developed during previous participation.
+In fact, individual projects under Topic 1 will have different funding ceilings depending on the number of DOE labs, plants, or sites applying per application.
+Individual projects with a single DOE lab, plant, or site applicant will be considered up to a total of \$100K.
+Individual projects with at least three DOE labs, plants or sites applying together, will be considered up to a total of \$150K (Table 2).

 Successful projects will be able to demonstrate how the funded activity leads to increased EIC Topic 2: Training Cohort applications.
-Examples of Topic 1 projects include:
+A non-exhaustive list of example Topic 1 projects include: